 may include a criminal background check, reference checks,

-verification of work history, and verification of any required
+verification of work history, conduct review, and verification of

-acceptable to Dartmouth College.
-A criminal conviction will not
+with results acceptable to Dartmouth College.
+A criminal conviction

 non-discriminatory manner consistent with state and federal

 Is driving a vehicle (e.g. Dartmouth vehicle or off road

 vehicle, rental car, personal car) an essential function of this